 Run dry black-eyed peas through water first to get rid of any dust and pesticide residues.
 Then soak them in a container overnight.
 Prior to cooking, drain the water then put the beans in a pressure cooker and add about 6 cups of water.
-Cook on medium heat and take 1 whistle or until the pressure cooker starts steaming and steam for about 5 minutes if you are using a non-whistle pressure cooker.
+Cook on medium heat and take one whistle or until the pressure cooker starts steaming and steam for about 5 minutes if you are using a non-whistle pressure cooker.
 Turn the heat off.
 Wash and peel an onion, garlic, and green chili and chop them finely.
 Wash tomatoes and chop them finely and keep them aside in an asperate bowl.
 Heat olive oil in a medium pan on medium heat.
 Put cumin seeds followed by chopped onion, garlic, and chili.
 Saute until light golden brown.
 Add the fresh tomatoes and cook until done.
 Add the turmeric powder and masala and mix well.
 Turn off the stove.
 Open the pressure cooker when all the steam pressure has settled.
 Add this tomato masala to the beans.
 Add salt.
 Pressure cook for another 2-3 minutes.
 The beans should be thickened now.
 You can adjust the consistency with some extra water according to your preference.
-Garnish with chopped cilantro leaves and enjoy!
+Garnish with chopped cilantro leaves.

 Fun Facts: Black-Eyed peas are considered lucky food and are traditionally eaten in the southern part of the U.S. in the new year.
 Beans and rice usually go together and make a complete protein.